 This class is geared to staff and administrators who develop and submit multi-project grant applications to NIH.
 Attendance is strongly encouraged before starting a proposal in this system.

 Have you been curious about clinical trials for business & industry?
 This class will remove the mystery and share interesting information on the subject.
 You will learn what a clinical trial is and general information on the important roles in the process.
-The class also includes a question and answer section with Laura Williams, an experienced clinical trials SPA grant administrator who can field questions on the SPA Expedited PRF process and other related topics.
+The class also includes a question and answer section to answer questions about the SPA Expedited PRF process and other related topics.

 This class will explain: